 Refusing to stop his fun and having time to waste, we stayed, and I took him on the clear glass elevator to get to the first floor.
 He had a face of astonishment as he watched the world around him go down down down, looking at me and pointing and saying, Ooooooo!

-The elevator opens right up and onto the food court, and the smell of Chinese chicken wafted my nose when we walked out, immediately making me think of you and all our times sitting there, eating after a shopping trip.
+The elevator opens right up and onto the food court, and the smell of Chinese-style chicken wafted my nose, immediately making me think of you and all our times sitting there, eating after a shopping trip.
 I looked for our frequented spot, where the turquoise-topped chairs remained the same, while simultaneously searching for the sampling kung pao chicken lady.